-- agree the purpose for any home visit with the Head teacher or other senior manager; - · adhere to agreed risk management strategies; - · avoid unannounced visits wherever possible; - understand that, other than in an emergency, they should not enter a home if the parent is absent; - ensure there is visual access and/or an open door in one to one situations; - always make detailed records including time of arrival and departure; - ensure any behaviour or situation which gives rise to concern is discussed with the Head teacher/DSL.
+- agree the purpose for any home visit with the Head teacher or other senior leader; - have a clear understanding of the actions that should be taken if it is believed that a child or parent is at immediate risk of harm, including when to contact emergency services and/or partner agencies; - adhere to agreed risk assessments;

+- avoid unannounced visits wherever possible; - understand that they should never enter a home without the parent's consent or when the parent is absent, except in an emergency; - ensure there is visual access and/or an open door in one-to-one situations; - always make detailed records including time of arrival and departure; - ensure any behaviour or situation which gives rise to concern is discussed with the Head teacher/DSL; - ensure that the child/children is/are seen in an open and observable space e.g. a living room.
+Where this is not possible, discuss the arrangements with a senior leader; - comply with data protection regulations in relation to any personal information carried or notes made about the child and/or family.

-23. Transporting Pupils
+24. Transporting pupils